nikelborm/hehe-secret-dont-look/readme.md

 | [protocol-buffers](https://www.npmjs.com/package/protocol-buffers)                 | 3 years               |                |                | -   | [mafintosh/protocol-buffers](https://github.com/mafintosh/protocol-buffers)                       | 762   | 11 years old | Very old and very dead.                                                                                                                                                                                                                  |

 ## Plan

+### Done

+1. analyze other existing libraries for generating typescript from .proto, to choose a better basis.

+### Potential tasks, not required to an immediate success of th project

+1. PR to ts-proto to enable tree-shaking?
+2. maybe implement something like [this](https://typia.io/docs/protobuf/encode/) to generate protobuf schema from Effect RPC declarations?
+3. make UI visualizations like I wanted for my smarthouse, but for entities representing dockerfiles, so that nodes have parametrized inputs representing build args, one of which is FROM field
+4. GUI to inspect and create LLB of buildkit
+5. registry for LLBs
+6. Research selling points of infrastructure as code
+7. Write a letter to [this dude](https://mattrickard.com/request-for-project-typescript-docker-construct)?
+8. maybe add my implementation later to [grpc-ecosystem/awesome-grpc](https://github.com/grpc-ecosystem/awesome-grpc)